African American Genealogy Resources

 Greenwood Cemetery (Louisville, Ky.)
 Records, 1898-1949

-• The Filson has all surviving records for Greenwood Cemetery, a Black cemetery in Louisville, on microfilm.
+• The Filson has records for Greenwood Cemetery, a Black cemetery in Louisville, on microfilm.
 These records list internments, public burials, and lot purchases

 Green Hill Cemetery (Frankfort, Ky.)
 Research collection, 1911-1977